mathurinm/latex/README.md

 - For the entries in the `.bib` file:
   - harmonize journal/conferences names abbreviations (avoid mixing "ICML" and "International Conference on Machine Learning")
-  - no need for url, dates (only year is enough), editors, and publishers in conference papers (keep it simple, title, author and conference are enough for readers to identify the paper)
+  - no need for URL, dates (only year is enough), editors, and publishers in conference papers (keep it simple, title, author and conference are enough for readers to identify the paper)
   - the "Google Scholar" browser extension allows you to get the BibTex citation snippet for any paper in a few seconds: type the name of a paper in its search bar, in the results list click `Cite` for the paper you're interested in, then at the bottom of the results popup, click `bibtex` and you'll get the content to copy paste in your `.bib`
   - avoid huge bibliographic files, they are a pain to maintain
 - citations should be presented differently depending on whether or not they are an integral part of the corpus  (i.e. the sentence wouldn't make sense without it):